Millender Center: Opening and early years

-General Motors ownership
+General Motors occupancy; changes in ownership

-Facing foreclosure, Forest City sold the Millender Center's hotel, parking garage, and retail space to General Motors in 1998.
+Facing foreclosure, Forest City began leasing the Millender Center's hotel, parking garage, and retail space to General Motors in 1998.
 The complex began to integrate with the neighboring Renaissance Center, which GM had purchased two years prior.
-Forest City retained ownership of the apartment tower.
 Later in 1998, the hotel was reflagged again, becoming a Courtyard by Marriott in November.

+GM acquired the parking garage, atrium, and hotel from Forest City in 2010, having had the option to purchase the property in their lease agreement.

 In 2013, Forest City sold the Millender Center Apartments tower to Farmington Hills-based Village Green Property Management, who renamed it Renaissance City Apartments the following year.
-It was later renamed Renaissance City Club Apartments in 2018, when a sign was added to the top of the tower.
-Also in 2018, the Courtyard received a refreshed façade, and a dual-branded Applebee's/IHOP Express restaurant opened on the first floor, the first (and so far only) location to combine both of Dine Brands's restaurant brands.
+In 2016, following a corporate split at Village Green, the tower's ownership was transferred to the spinoff company, City Club Apartments.
+It was rebranded Renaissance City Club Apartments in 2018, when a sign was added to the top of the tower.

+Also in 2018, the Courtyard received a refreshed façade, and a dual-branded Applebee's/IHOP Express restaurant opened on the first floor, the first (and as of 2024, only) location to combine both of Dine Brands's restaurant brands.
+GM sold the Courtyard to Bedrock Detroit in July 2019.

+Bedrock later acquired the remaining GM-owned portions, the retail atrium and parking garage, in June 2024.

 Architecture

-The complex was designed in the Modern architectural style by Sims-Varner and Associates (now SDG), the architecture firm of two of Detroit's most prominent 20th century Black architects at the time, Howard Sims (1933-2016) and Harold Varner (1936-2013).
+The complex was designed in the modern architectural style by Sims–Varner & Associates (now SDG Associates), the architecture firm of two of Detroit's noted 20th century Black architects, Howard Sims (1933–2016) and Harold Varner (1936–2013).

 The seven-story atrium features a portrait of the Center's namesake, Robert L. Millender Sr., painted by distinguished Detroit artist Carl Owens, on its first floor.
 Skybridges link the Millender Center's second floor to the Coleman A. Young Municipal Center and the Renaissance Center, the latter of which is also connected by the People Mover.